DeathNet123/VRED_REPO/Kernel Security.md

 ### Kernel Mitigations

 The Linux Kernel had 149 vulnerabilities (as tracked by CVEs) in 2021 alone so what does it means it means kernel will get hacked no matter what.
 So, what now ?
 Obviously we came up mitigation for the kernel as we did in userspace.
+Read [[Memory Errors]] for Understanding the Stack Canaries and ASLR.
+Read [[Dynamic Allocators]] for Understanding the Heap Vulnerabilities.

 The kernel has many mitigations.
 Some are familiar: